 Wood pellet boilers and furnaces are marvels of engineering.
 They have to be because it’s more difficult to combust a solid fuel than a liquid or gas fuel.
 That makes them more expensive than their fossil fuel counterparts.
 Fortunately, many states have incentives to help make pellet boilers and furnaces more affordable.
 Low-interest green energy loans are also widely available.

 The larger point is this: what are our real alternatives?
-When it comes to fueling the 53 million central heating systems currently burning oil (many of which are now being converted to gas), we only have three options: oil, gas, and wood.
+When it comes to fueling the 53 million central heating systems currently burning oil (many of which are now being converted to gas, which is worse), we only have three options: oil, gas, and wood.

-In addition to reducing greenhouse gas emissions, using wood for heating strengthens local economies; promotes forest health by creating markets for low grade timber; lowers the risk of wildfires; fosters energy security and energy independence; and encourages economic development, particularly in rural communities.
+In addition to reducing greenhouse gas emissions and sequestering carbon, using wood for heating strengthens local economies; promotes forest health by creating markets for low grade timber; lowers the risk of wildfires; fosters energy security and energy independence; and encourages economic development, particularly in rural communities.